 - SQL-LITE tool:-Create a database, define tables, insert and change rows, run queries and manage an SQLite database file.
 Easy-to-use for the local environment.

 Make sure you have enabled the “cloud-foundry” environment in your “SAP BTP Account”.
 CLOUD-FOUNDRY COMMAND LINE TOOL is also one of the tools you can use to set up.

 SAP HANA Cloud Instance Creation

 Here is a glimpse of SAP BTP Cockpit showcasing dashboard with a sub account.
-A thing to note is when you create a new BTP account, a sub account is created by default.
+If you create a new BTP account, it creates a sub account by default.